Rules & Regulations

 Beacon Place has an emergency generator that keeps the lights in the hallways and the elevators working during a power outage.
 There are also outlets on each floor (halfway down each “wing”) which are connected to the generator.
 These outlets are covered by a red cover plate which makes them easily identifiable.

-THESE OUTLETS ARE FOR EMERGENCY USE ONLY. ( Residents who use battery powered medical devices will have priority access to these outlets.
+THESE OUTLETS ARE FOR EMERGENCY USE ONLY.
+Residents who use battery powered medical devices will have priority access to these outlets.
 Once those with medical needs have recharged their devices, other residents can recharge a cell phone.
-(Beacon Place has an emergency generator that keeps the lights in the hallways and the elevators working during a power outage.
-There are also outlets on each floor (halfway down each “wing”) which are connected to the generator.
-These outlets are covered by a red cover plate which makes them easily identifiable.

 FIRE SAFETY